TDF HIV Drugs Lawsuit

 TDF-based drugs allegedly have been linked to an increased risk of bone fractures.

-People living with HIV who took a TDF drug—Truvada, Viread, Atripla, Complera, or Stribild—and suffered from a kidney or bone injury afterwards may qualify for a lawsuit against Gilead Sciences.
+People living with HIV who took a TDF drug—Truvada, Viread, Atripla, Complera, or Stribild—and have been diagnosed by a physician or other healthcare provider with kidney or bone injury afterwards may qualify for a lawsuit against Gilead Sciences.

 Qualifying injuries include: